 The Quiet Way

-Inertia, or trauma, in our system is caused when we are unable to release blocked energies, to fully move through the physical and emotional reactions to hurtful experiences, ranging from the most painful assaults on our system through the experiences of war or natural disaster, to the deceptively trivial.
-All of which can be translated into experiencing a range of symptoms such as: headaches, chronic pain, digestive problems, anxiety, depression or simply not living our lives to the fullest and with joy and vitality.
+All of which can be translated into experiencing a range of symptoms such as: headaches, chronic muscular or join pain, digestive problems, anxiety, depression, insomnia or simply not living our lives to the fullest and with joy and vitality.

 Reflexology, which has its roots in ancient Egypt, works on the principle that every organ and system of the body has a corresponding point or zone in the feet.
 The therapy involves massages each of the points around the toes, feet, ankles and claves to release tension, encourage homeostasis and promote feelings of well being.